-A major benefit of USDA loans in 2017 is flexible credit criteria.
+A major benefit of USDA loans in 2018 is flexible credit criteria.
 It is not necessary to have a good credit score to be approved for a guaranteed USDA loan.
-Today, the minimum credit score to be approved is 640.
+Today, the minimum credit score for USDA loans to be approved is 640.
 The average USDA loan credit score is the the high 600’s.

 USDA does allow the seller to pay for your closing costs; the limit is up to 3% of the sale price.
 Not every seller will agree to do so, but if you have a seller who needs to move his property, you might be able to get some of your closing costs covered.

 Therefore, it is possible to get into a USDA loan, and your dream home, with little out of pocket costs!